Bass Strait Central Zone Scallop Fishery

 Performance against economic objective

-The Commonwealth Fisheries Harvest Strategy Policy (HSP; DAFF 2007) requires that harvest strategies pursue the economic objective of maximising NER.
-To meet this objective, the HSP recommends that harvest strategies should be designed to manage stock levels consistent with maximum economic yield (MEY), or, if MEY is unavailable, a biomass that is 1.2 times greater than the biomass at maximum sustainable yield (MSY).
-Negative NER in the BSCZSF in 2009–10 and 2010–11 suggest that the economic objective was not being met, and the historical pattern of depletion in the fishery suggests that fishing influences future stock levels.
+The HSP (Department of Agriculture and Water Resources 2018a) requires that harvest strategies pursue the economic objective of maximising NER.
+To meet this objective, the HSP recommends that harvest strategies should be designed to manage stock levels consistent with maximum economic yield (MEY), or, if MEY is not estimated, a biomass that is 1.2 times greater than the biomass at maximum sustainable yield (MSY), or a justified alternative biomass level.
+Negative NER in the BSCZSF in 2009–10 and 2010–11 suggest that the economic objective was not being met.

 The naturally sporadic and fluctuating availability of scallops in the BSCZSF makes it difficult to develop appropriate target reference points for MSY and MEY (AFMA 2015).
 The 2015 BSCZSF harvest strategy (AFMA 2015) recognises the difficulties associated with managing the fishery using a biomass target that is relative to virgin biomass.
 Within the context of ecological sustainability, maximising economic returns to the Australian community and economic, efficient management are objectives of the 2015 BSCZSF harvest strategy.
 A decline in management costs as a proportion of GVP suggests a movement towards more efficient management of the BSCZSF.